AdguardTeam/KnowledgeBaseVPN/docs/general/vpn-issues.md

 - Use AdGuard VPN’s full-fledged apps instead of browser extensions for a more robust and stable connection.

-- If you encounter problems connecting to a particular location, try connecting to an alternative one.
+- If you encounter problems connecting to a particular location, try connecting to another one.
 If all locations fail to respond, restart the app to refresh the server list.

 - Try switching between mobile data and Wi-Fi: the problem may be network-specific.